The Roots of Mindfulness: a week of extended Mindfulness PracticeSunday evening October 6th, through Sunday mid-day October 13th

 This course meets the prerequisites for those in the the Center for Mindfulness' Oasis training pathway.
 See the CFM website for more information.
 It meets CFM's requirement to attend an annual, silent, teacher-led retreat of at least 7 days for ongoing development and one of the 4 required retreats before certification as an MBSR teacher.
 This retreat also meets requirements for training as a Mindful Self-Compassion teacher which requires a 5-day silent retreat before beginning Teacher Training (see the Center for Mindful Self-Compassion website for details).

 Rev. Tim Burnett, Lead Teacher: Executive Director and Guiding Instructor at Mindfulness Northwest

 Robin Boudette, PhD, Certified MBSR Instructor, www.mindfulnessforeveryone

 $890 - $1290 Sliding Scale Tuition.
 We also have special Scholarship Tuition options available for those unable to pay at the low end of the sliding scale.
-Plus an additional surcharge ($15 - $30) for some lodging options (see below).
-Food, lodging, and teachings are included in this all-inclusive registration fee.
+Food, lodging, and teachings are included in our all-inclusive registration fees.
+There is an additional surcharge ($15 - $30) for some lodging options (see below).

 Note that there will also be an opportunity on-site and during registration to practice generosity ("dana" in Buddhist ethics) by making a contribute to our Scholarship Fund so that others without means can attend.